Working to Enhance the Downtown Experience

 Learn about the status of the transportation master plan by reviewing survey results, reports and presentations.
 You can also view the Interactive Map (example below) to see where other persons have recorded their experience challenges in the mobility network, and where they think improvements should be prioritized.

-• Sat, December 15, 2018 10:56 AM | Robin Parsons (Administrator)
+• Sat, December 15, 2018 10:56 AM | Anonymous member (Administrator)

 The community is invited to learn about the Lemon Avenue Streetscape project during an open house with City of Sarasota staff Monday, Dec.17 from 5 p.m. to 6:30 p.m. at the SRQ Media Studio in the City Hall Annex, 1565 First Street.